Blebowski/CTU-CAN-FD/README.md

 ## Test-bench

-CTU CAN FD has its own VIP (verification IP) with ISO 16845-1 2016 compliance sequence, which is easy to integrate to other system level test-bench.
+CTU CAN FD has itw own Test-bench and VIP (verification IP) with ISO 16845-1 2016 compliance sequence, which is easy to integrate to other system level test-bench.
 In addition to ISO 11898-1 compliance, all other features of CTU CAN FD are verified.

-There are 3 types of tests available:
+There are 3 types of tests available in CTU CAN FD testbench:
-- Feature tests (open-source)
+- Feature tests (open-source, VHDL)
-- Reference tests (open-source)
+- Reference tests (open-source, VHDL)
-- Compliance tests (only binary open-source, source code available upon agreement).
+- Compliance tests (open-source, C++ library linked to simulation, [ISO16845 Compliance library](https://gitlab.com/Ondrej_Ille/iso-16845-compliance-tests)).

 TB has extensive PSL functional coverage, see regression coverage in:
 [![Functional coverage](https://img.shields.io/badge/functional%20coverage--orange.svg)](http://canbus.pages.fel.cvut.cz/ctucanfd_ip_core/regression_results/functional_coverage/functional_coverage_report.html)